qmk/qmk_firmware/layouts/community/ortho_4x12/symbolic/README.md

 ### Goals

-* release right little fingers from symbols
+* release a right little finger from symbols
-* entrust more symbols for left hands
+* entrust more symbols for a left hand
 * simple, minimal, easy learn
-* as soon as possible, don't disable shortcuts
+* as soon as possible, don't disable any shortcuts

 ###  suggestions or find issues